Stock market today: Wall Street drifts as it heads toward the close of another winning month

-NEW YORK (AP) — Stocks are drifting Monday as Wall Street rolls toward the close of another winning month.
+NEW YORK (AP) — Stocks are drifting Monday as Wall Street rolls toward the end of another winning month.

-The S&P 500 was virtually unchanged in early trading and on track for a fifth straight month of gains, which would be its longest streak in nearly two years.
-The index is still close to its highest level in nearly 16 months after rallying on hopes cooling inflation will mean the economy can avoid a long-predicted recession.
+The S&P 500 was up 0.1% in midday trading, on track for a fifth straight month of gains, which would be its longest winning streak in nearly two years.
+The index is near a 16-month high after rallying on hopes cooling inflation will mean the economy can avoid a long-predicted recession.

-Fed Chair Jerome Powell himself has pointed to Friday’s upcoming report on the overall U.S. job market as a key datapoint.
+Fed Chair Jerome Powell himself has pointed to Friday’s upcoming report on the overall U.S. job market as an important datapoint.
 Growth needs to be strong enough to keep a lid on worries about a possible recession.
 But a reading that’s too hot could also mean upward pressure on inflation, which could push the Fed to get more aggressive about rates.

+High rates undercut inflation by slowing the overall economy and dragging on prices for stocks and other investments.
+The Fed has already hiked its main rate to its highest level in more than two decades, a jolting shock after the rate began last year at virtually zero.

 Both stocks have soared this year, in part on expectations for strong continued growth, and they’ll need to deliver to justify the big moves.
 Both Apple and Amazon are up more than 50% so far this year.

-Roughly halfway through the earnings reporting season, more companies than usual have topped analysts’ profit expectations than usual, according to FactSet.
+Roughly halfway through the earnings reporting season, more companies than usual have topped analysts’ profit expectations, according to FactSet.
 Companies also seem to be more optimistic about their upcoming results, giving better-than-expected profit forecasts more often than usual, according to strategists at Bank of America.

 “While economic uncertainty remains, we believe the profit cycle is inflecting higher,” the strategists wrote in a BofA Global Research report.